Nebraska Democrats pick Raybould to face GOP Sen. Fischer

 "Over the next six months, we're going to show Nebraskans that they have a choice - someone who will fight for our state, not corporations and special interest campaign contributors, or a party-loyalist who votes with her political bosses 98 percent of the time," Raybould said.

-Fischer was elected to the Senate in 2012 after defeating two higher-profile Republicans in the primary.
-She went on to defeat Democrat Bob Kerrey, a former governor who was running for his old Senate seat.
+Fischer was elected to the Senate in 2012 after defeating two higher-profile Republicans - Attorney General Jon Bruning and State Treasurer Don Stenberg - in the primary.
+She went on to defeat Democrat Bob Kerrey, a former governor who was running for his old Senate seat, by nearly 16 percentage points.

 Follow Grant Schulte on Twitter at https://twitter.com/GrantSchulte